I have lived in India three times in my life and love to be there.

 Bound to her from infancy

-and by an adult life spent in part in a Great Britain which India has long since culturally reverse-colonized.
+and by the formative years of a life spent in a Great Britain which India has long since gone some way to reverse-colonize culturally.

 India with its many contradictions and challenges and anachronisms

-and revelation and warmth all the way to the marrow of my bones.
+and revelation, sunlight and warmth all the way to the marrow of my bones.

 I have been most affected, however, by none of this.